ARZ3N/ARZ3N.github.io/README.md

   - Motivation: To better understand the dynamics of an electric streamer occurring during dielectric medium breakdown or natural lightning, in order to assess the amount of charge involved and determine ways to minimize damage to the electrical equipment involved.
   - Highlights:
     - Determination factors affecting streamer pattern geometry in a high voltage electric discharge experimental setup with a liquid dielectric medium.
-    - Calculation of fractal dimensions using box-counting method, for different voltage magnitudes and polarity
+    - Calculation of fractal dimensions using box-counting method, for different voltage magnitudes and polarity.
     - Worked on developing a mathematical model of the electric streamers, assuming the system to be nonlinear due to the coupling of electromagnetic forces due to charge build up and travelling charged particles.